Opening a bank account

 SZÉP kártya (relevant for employed students)

 Some employers provide their employees with an extra cafeteria benefit by SZÉP card.
-You can open a SZÉP card account in K&H, MKB, or OTP bank.
+You can open a SZÉP card account in K&H, MBH, or OTP bank.
 However, the presence of a Hungarian witness is essential for opening an account, please note that before the bank appointment.

 Contact us